apache/shenyu/README.md

    In double 11, we deployed 6 clusters, which supported a large volume of our business.

-   If you want to use it, you can see [Quick Start](https://dromara.org/website/zh-cn/docs/soul/soul.html)
+   If you want to use it, you can see [more](https://dromara.org/website/zh-cn/docs/soul/soul.html)

 # Stargazers over time